mdn/content/files/en-us/web/http/headers/sec-ch-prefers-reduced-motion/index.md

 The **`Sec-CH-Prefers-Reduced-Motion`** [user agent client hint](/en-US/docs/Web/HTTP/Client_hints#user-agent_client_hints) request header provides the user agent's reduced motion preference, typically (but not necessarily) reflecting the operating system's corresponding setting.

-If a server declares to a client via the {{httpheader("Accept-CH")}} header that it accepts `Sec-CH-Prefers-Reduced-Motion`, the client can then respond with this header to indicate the user's preference for reduced motion.
-The server can send the client appropriate CSS to reduce the motion of any animations presented on subsequent rendered content.
+If a server declares to a client via the {{httpheader("Accept-CH")}} header that it accepts `Sec-CH-Prefers-Reduced-Motion`, the client then responds with this header to indicate the user's preference for reduced motion.
+The server can send the client appropriately adapted content, for example, CSS to reduce the motion of any animations presented on subsequent rendered content.

 This header is modeled on the {{cssxref("@media/prefers-reduced-motion", "prefers-reduced-motion")}} media query.